New York Coliseum (1928)

 The United States Army controlled the building from 1942 through 1946, after which it was used by New York City Transit Authority buses as the Coliseum Depot.
-In 1995, the Transit Authority closed the depot, and reopened it in 2003 as the West Farms Bus Depot.
-Only two parts of the original facade of the building remain on the rebuilt depot.
+In 1995, the Transit Authority closed the depot and demolished it in 1997.
+A new building was constructed on the site, incorporating some of the façade of the Coliseum Depot.
+It opened in 2003 as the West Farms Bus Depot.